College Guide for DACA and Undocumented Students

 Editor & Writer

 Note: The following information is based on the most recent news and legislative updates regarding the Deferred Action for Childhood Arrivals (DACA) program.
 While new applications are not being processed, the program is still in place and students with current DACA authorization are in good standing until further updates from federal government agencies.

-Over 10 million undocumented immigrants lived in the U.S. as of 2017, according to the Pew Research Center.
+Over 11 million undocumented immigrants lived in the U.S. as of 2019, according to the Migration Policy Institute.
 That's a significant portion of the population, including many young people who aim to earn a college degree.
 In fact, according to a 2021 Presidents' Alliance report, about 427,000 undocumented students are enrolled in postsecondary education.

-Although no federal law prohibits undocumented students from attending college, the challenges associated with legal status and higher education discourage many students from doing so.
+Federal law doesn't prohibit undocumented students from attending college, but challenges associated with legal status might discourage you.
 If you feel unsure about your educational opportunities, this guide provides education and resources for undocumented students and students with Deferred Action for Childhood Arrivals (DACA) status who are interested in college.

 The Landscape of Undocumented Students Today

 According to the federal government, undocumented students can legally enroll in colleges and universities in the U.S. Although some states prohibit these individuals from attending public schools, the vast majority do not.

 As such, nearly half a million college students are undocumented.
 The Presidents' Alliance report also found the following figures: